srivatsa-FuLab/simple_modularControl_v1.02/README.md

 * core			__[Do not modify!]__
 * mcJoystick		Joystick functionality
 * mcVideo		Interface to microscope live camera
-* user_data		Your data can be organized here
 * utility scripts 	Additional scripts that are used by the package such as peakfinder, etc.
 </pre>